 - There was also a failure to account/plan for the drought event (by government and planners) because it was so far out of the norm

-- Other possible causes of the shortage were pre-existing supply and demand issues (the population of Cape Town dependent on water supplies had grown significantly in a 20 years period – increasing demand for water), and government failure (through lack of planning and implementation, fighting between opposing political parties, withholding of funds by one party to sabotage the other, increasing debt, corruption, and other factors) to address the potential for a shortage.
-Invasive plant species around the dam that are water hungry, are also thought to have had some impact on declining water supplies (sucking up to 7% of the water supply by some estimations)
+- Other possible causes of the shortage were pre-existing supply and demand issues (the population of Cape Town that was dependent on water supplies had grown significantly in a 20 years period – increasing demand for water), and government failure (through lack of planning and implementation, fighting between opposing political parties, withholding of funds by one party to sabotage the other, increasing debt, corruption, and other factors) to address the potential for a shortage.
+Invasive plant species around the dam that are water hungry are also thought to have had some impact on declining water supplies (sucking up to 7% of the water supply by some estimations)

 What Was The Impact/What Happened As A Result Of The Water Shortage?